 We envision a world where:

-The world is no longer threatened by the COVID-19 pandemic and we are better prepared to respond quickly to potential future pandemics.
+The world is no longer threatened by COVID-19 and we are better prepared to respond quickly to potential future pandemics.

 Medicines and vaccines guard people from the dangers of infectious diseases during all stages of life, from infancy to adolescence through adulthood.